Career Services Network of Finnish Universities

 supports employers in their efforts to reach out to students and recent graduates about jobs, internships and thesis subjects.
 The working group is responsible for the administration and development of the job advertising systems used at universities.
 The working group also develops solutions related to the campus visibility of employers.

 The chairmanship of the network rotates between universities every two years.
-In 2020–2021, the network is chaired by Tampere University.
+In 2022–2023, the network is chaired by University of Oulu.
 The Aarresaari network engages in close cooperation with the national OHA network of universities’ teaching administration and Universities Finland (Unifi).
 A major part of the operations of the Aarresaari network is the sharing of collegial information and the maintenance and development of the know-how of employment and career services personnel.
 Together, we can find solutions to challenges affecting all universities and develop operations at both the national and university level.